-Osaka Steel has been informed by the Target Company that the Target Company adopted a resolution at its board of directors' meeting held on September 18, 2015 to express an opinion, as its opinion at present, to support the Tender Offer and recommend that the Target Company's shareholders tender Shares in the Tender Offer in the event of its commencement.
-For the details of the decision-making process of the Target Company's board of directors and the opinion, please see "(2) Background Leading up to, Purposes of, and Decision-making Process for, the Tender Offer, and the Post-Tender Offer Management Policies" and "(V) Unanimous Approval of the Target Company's Directors without Conflicts of Interest" in "(4) Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest," under "1.
-Purpose, etc. of the Purchase, etc."
+Osaka Steel has been informed by the Target Company that the Target Company adopted a resolution at its board of directors' meeting held on September 18, 2015 to express an opinion, as its opinion as of September 18, 2015, to support the Tender Offer and recommend that the Target Company's shareholders tender Shares in the Tender Offer in the event of its commencement, and that the Target Company adopted a resolution at its board of directors' meeting held on February 3, 2016 to express an opinion to support the Tender Offer and to recommend that the Target Company's shareholders tender Shares in the Tender Offer.
+(For details of the decision-making process of the Target Company's board of directors and the opinion, please see "(2) Background Leading up to, Purposes of, and Decision-making Process for, the Tender Offer, and the Post-Tender Offer Management Policies" and "(V) Unanimous Approval of the Target Company's Directors without Conflicts of Interest" in "(4) Measures to Ensure Fairness of the Tender Offer including Measures to Ensure Fairness of the Purchase Price and Measures to Avoid Conflicts of Interest," under "1.
+Purpose, etc. of the Purchase.")

-- (2) Other Information that is Considered to be Necessary When Investors Determine Whether to Tender an Offer to Purchase, etc. - (I) Revision to the Prospect of Dividends
+- (2) Other Information that is Considered to be Necessary When Investors Determine Whether to Tender an Offer to Purchase. - (I) Revision to the Prospect of Dividends

-The Target Company released the "Announcement regarding revision to the Prospect of Dividends for the Period Ending in March 2016" on September 18, 2015.
-According to the announcement, the Target Company resolved in its board of directors' meeting held on September 18, 2015, to revise the prospect of dividends for the period ending in March 2016, which was released on May 8, 2015, and not to pay any dividends for that period, subject to successful completion of the Tender Offer.
+The Target Company released the "Announcement regarding Revision to the Prospect of Dividends for the FY ending in March 2016" on September 18, 2015.
+According to the announcement, the Target Company resolved, in the meeting of its board of directors held on September 18, 2015, to revise the prospect of dividends for the fiscal year ending in March 2016, which was released on May 8, 2015, and not to pay any dividends for that fiscal year, subject to successful completion of the Tender Offer.
 For details, please see the announcement by the Target Company.
-End.